 What are the disadvantages of a massage gun?

 Massage guns can lead to injury if they are used incorrectly.
-They can also be expensive (though are still more cost-effective in the long run than getting frequent massages).
+They can also be expensive (though they are still more cost-effective in the long run than getting frequent massages).
 Plus, even the best handheld massage guns can be heavy and bulky, and may be difficult to use for extended periods if you have dexterity issues.

 Further reading